 About These Events

-They bring together the work of partners, practitioners and project leaders from across the Imagining Futures (Through Un/Archived Pasts) network, a Global Challenges Research Fund (GCRF) project supported by the Arts and Humanities Research Council (UKRI).
+They brought together the work of partners, practitioners and project leaders from across the Imagining Futures (Through Un/Archived Pasts) network, a Global Challenges Research Fund (GCRF) project supported by the Arts and Humanities Research Council (UKRI).

-The initiative is founded on the idea that archives are negotiations about visions of the future – whose story will continue to be told and how, and whose silenced – these become acute in moments of threat, post-conflict, displacement and reconstruction.
+The Imagining Futures initiative is founded on the idea that archives are negotiations about visions of the future – whose story will continue to be told and how, and whose silenced – these become acute in moments of threat, post-conflict, displacement and reconstruction.
 We draw on the widest meaning of archive by including documents, material remains and creations, landscapes, oral transmissions, song, bodily movements, daily customs and ancestral laws.

-Past Dialogues Programme
+The 2022 Dialogues Programme

 Dialogue 2 – 1 March: JC Niala – Developing a community centred Nubian Archive using archival practices; Nicholas Kavishe – Chagga Traditional Songs as Archive of African Traditional Knowledge